marviigrey/health-checker-app/readme.md

 to run:
         go build --domain <enter domain name> .

-The program simply tells you if the specified domain name is available.
+The program simply tells you if the specified domain name is up and running or i a down state.